Submission Deadline: June 30th, 2018

-Due to the wealth of material shot on video by women artists during the second wave feminism movement, WFPF has begun limited video preservation in recent years.
-These preservations are by invitation only at this time until WFPF fine-tunes its policies and procedures around video preservation.
+Sparked by the wealth of material shot on video by women artists during the second wave feminism movement that is in need of preservation, WFPF has embarked on limited video preservation by invitation only.

 Criteria for grant selection includes: